Do you feel like your always giving but don't get much back?

 You are everyone's superhero but your own.
 Saying no is almost impossible because you can't risk disappointing people.

 Find out if the best way to help is to take care of yourself in an unmanageable situation.
 Getting the right support in a safe environment makes a difference.
 You don't have to suffer alone.
+You can learn how to take care of yourself without being selfish.

 How I can help

-Group support like Al-Anon and counseling together is a great combination because you learn the tools for how to take batter care of yourself and accept the things you cannot change.
+Group support like Al-Anon and counseling together is a great combination because you learn the tools for how to take care of yourself and accept the things you cannot change.
 This provides tremendous emotional relief.

 If that's not for you, that's okay.
 We'll practice these concepts and valuable tools in session so that you can get back to your own life.
 You deserve to get your needs met too.